 SBA 7(a) Loan for Doctors

-In cases where your working capital needs are further out into the future, an SBA 7(a) loan can provide some of the best interest rates and terms.
+When your working capital needs are further out into the future, an SBA 7(a) loan can provide some of the best interest rates and terms.
 SBA loans are secured partly by the U.S. Small Business Administration (SBA).

 Your actual loan is through an SBA-approved lender.
 The federal agency guarantees up to 85% of loans under $150,000 and 75% of loans over $150,000.